 Contacts represent individual people.
 In some sales situations it is possible to only deal with contacts.
 An organisation that targets consumers directly may only use the contact entity, meaning the contact can be your customer.

 So what is a customer in terms of Dynamics 365?
 As described the customer could be a contact or account.
 You will occasionally see an actual customer field in Dynamics 365.
-These are “special” lookup fields that can relate an entity to either a contact or account.
+These are “special” lookup fields that can relate to either a contact or an account.

 Meaning we don’t actually have an entity called “customer”, instead we have a relationship with either a contact or an account.